changlong-liu/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

 ```

 ## Usre Access Tokens
 User access tokens enable you to build client applications that directly authenticate to Azure Communication Services.
 You generate these tokens on your server, pass them back to a client device, and then use them to initialize the Communication Services SDKs.
-Lear how to generate user access tokens from [User Access Tokens](https://github.com/Azure/communication-preview/blob/master/docs/user-access-tokens.md).
+Lear how to generate user access tokens from [User Access Tokens].

 ## Create the chat client